-D5.
-Indicate all items required of transfer students to apply for admission:
+D. TRANSFER ADMISSION

+Fall Fall Applicants

+D1.
+D1.
+Does your institution enroll transfer students?
+Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+Yes □ No

+D2.
+D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2005.

+Applicants Admitted applicants Enr olled applicants 7

+Men 46 9 4

+Women 59 18 3

+Total 105 27 7

+D3.
+Application for Admission D3.
+Indicate terms for which transfers may enroll:

-Required of all Recommended of all Recommended of some Required of some Not required
+Required of all Recommend of all led Recommended of some Required of some Not required

-High school transcript X
+Higl school transcri ipt X

-College transcript(s) X
+Coll ege transcript(s)) X

-Essay or personal statement X
+Essa y or personal st atement X

-Interview
+Inte view

 Standardized test scores X

-Statement of good standing from prior institution(s) x
+Statement of good standing X

+fron from prior institution(s)

-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\ - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D8.
-List any other application requirements specific to transfer applicants: - D9.
+D7 .
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): D8.
+List any other application requirements specific to transfer applicants:

+D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority date Closing date Notification date Reply date Rolling admission

-Fall April 1 May 30
+Fall April 1 May 15

 Winter

 Spring

 Summer

 D10.
 Does an open admission policy, if reported, apply to transfer students?
-No open admission policy.

-D11.
-Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: \\\\straight C\\\\\ D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: - Number \\16 \\\\ Unit type\courses (32 courses for a Bachelor's degree) \\\\\ - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution:
+No open admission policy. \square Yes \square No D11.
+Describe additional requirements for transfer admission, if applicable: Two teacher recommendation letters, high school counselor recommendation, and secondary school report.
+Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit:straight C D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number16 Unit type_courses (32 courses for a Bachelor's degree) D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number16 Unit type_courses (32 courses for a Bachelor's degree) D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree:not applicable D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: Half (16 Swarthmore "course credits" where 32 courses required for a Bachelor's degree) D17.
+Describe other transfer credit policies: Transfer credits are coded with the term they were earned, our equivalent subject code, our equivalent course number if applicable, and the originating course title and originating grade.
+Transfer grades do not count in the Swarthmore GPA

-Fall 2004, Swarthmore College Office of Institutional Research -- Page 11 of 35

-Number \\16\\\\ Unit type\courses (32 courses for a Bachelor's degree)\\\\

-- D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: \\\not applicable\ - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: \Half (16

-Swarthmore "course credits" where 32 courses required for a Bachelor's degree)\\\\\ D17.
-Describe other transfer credit policies:

-\\\\Transfer credits are coded with the term they were earned, our equivalent subject code, our equivalent course number if applicable, and the originating course title and originating grade.
-Transfer grades do not count in the Swarthmore GPA.